Defense industry of Japan: FS-X program

 The FS-X program highlighted some of the struggles the Japanese defense industry faced.

 The program originally aimed for the development of an indigenous fighter jet to succeed the Mitsubishi F-1.
 Japanese defense contractors sought for domestic development to develop skills in manufacturing future aircraft and to preserve Japan's aviation industry.
 However, under U.S. pressure, the program switched to a jointly developed fighter based on the F-16.

 The program drew criticism in Japan due to the government bowing to U.S. pressure.
 Japanese defense contractors and lawmakers were irate that the U.S. would gain access to advanced Japanese technology through the deal and local industries would not be able to profit as much compared to domestically developing the aircraft.
 There was also the belief that a domestically designed fighter would be superior to a modified F-16 design.

 Further criticism was drawn from delays in the F-2's production, high production cost (about four times more expensive than a Block 50/52 F-16), and reduction of units from 141 aircraft to 94.

 X-2 Shinshin

 The development of the Mitsubishi X-2 is to help develop technologies and knowledge needed to produce a sixth-generation stealth fighter to succeed the Mitsubishi F-2.
 The X-2 made its historic maiden flight on 22 April 2016, cementing Japan as the fourth country in the world to fly their own stealth jet.
-The X-2's development is seen as a sign of Japan's aerospace and defense industry's revitalization.
+The X-2's development is seen by other major military powers as a sign of Japan's aerospace and defense industry's revitalization.
 The MOD emphasized that the procurement of the future stealth fighter will be led by Japan, but international collaboration is still a possibility.